-Imagine my delight, when I checked the Sunday School Rota a few weeks back, and discovered that I had to deliver a lesson to our 3-4 year olds – on the book of Ruth!
+Imagine my delight, when I checked the Sunday School Rota a few weeks back, and discovered that I had to deliver a lesson on the book of Ruth!

-Despite my initial reservations, things went really well! (three cheers for Pinterest for a whole host of craft ideas!)
+Despite my initial reservations, things went really well!
 I even managed to find a beautiful sheaf of dried wheat on Amazon, which the kids were fascinated by.
-On-line shopping – what a life saver!

-Once the Sunday School was out of the way, however, I began to sense that there are absolutely no coincidences.
+With the Sunday Class behind me, I began to sense that there are absolutely no coincidences.
 God was drawing me into the book of Ruth.
 There were delightful hidden treasures within the story that He wanted me to discover.
-It was time for me to plumb the depths of the bible’s most quirky little love story.

 If you’re unfamiliar with the book, here is the basic backdrop of the story: